What's the problem?

 What is average?

-One approach is to go through all possible cases.
-Add them and then divide by the number of cases.
-For example, What is the average value (expected value) of a die roll? $$\color{#a585ff}{A} \color{#737373}= \frac{\color{#e3a0cd}{1} \color{#4a76e5}+ \color{#e3a0cd}{2} \color{#4a76e5}+ \color{#e3a0cd}{3} \color{#4a76e5}+ \color{#e3a0cd}{4} \color{#4a76e5}+ \color{#e3a0cd}{5} \color{#4a76e5}+ \color{#e3a0cd}{6}}{\color{#ff7a7a}{6}} $$
+For a finite set of cases, the average is simple: go through all possible cases, add them, and divide by the number of cases.
+For example, the average value (expected value) of a die roll is: $$\color{#a585ff}{A} \color{#737373}= \frac{\color{#e3a0cd}{1} \color{#4a76e5}+ \color{#e3a0cd}{2} \color{#4a76e5}+ \color{#e3a0cd}{3} \color{#4a76e5}+ \color{#e3a0cd}{4} \color{#4a76e5}+ \color{#e3a0cd}{5} \color{#4a76e5}+ \color{#e3a0cd}{6}}{\color{#ff7a7a}{6}} $$

 If there are 9 people in the room, all with height 6 ft, what is the average height?